RustyLegacy01/RustyLegacy01/README.md

+## Me.
+From the UK, living in the Netherlands for school.
+Very early foundation in programming concepts and computational thinking.
+Desiring to provide answers to any question thrown at me.

 ### 💻 Tech Stack
 - **Languages:** Python, JavaScript, Java, C, C#, can and will adapt to any lang
 - **Specialties:** Adapting to anything, finance, problem solving, data science, etc.